framenic/freed-borescope/README.md

 This repository contains a python program that can be used to show the video output of a borescope on a PC (tested under Linux).
 It uses opencv and can save a frame by pressing 's' on keyboard or the snapshot button on the borescope.

-For the android app see https://github.com/framenic/freed-borescope-view
+This program will **not** work on any borescope, it works on my specific model, and possibly on others that use the same network protocol.
+I wrote it manly to understand and test the protocol before writing an Android app (https://github.com/framenic/freed-borescope-view).

 <img align='center' width="500" height="650" alt="immagine" src="https://github.com/user-attachments/assets/86e2d729-4ed0-440a-8ac6-416c4da75909" />

 # Introduction
-I bought a borescope from one the famous web marketplaces that can be connected to a phone by USB.
+I bought a borescope from one the famous web marketplaces, which can be connected to a phone by USB.
 It doesn't have any indication of the manufacturer and it is sold as J103-OTG model (also J106-OTG and J108 OTG).
 I later discovered, while analyzing network packets, that the manufacturer could be Shenzen Molink Technology.

 <img width="140" height="155" alt="immagine" src="https://github.com/user-attachments/assets/546d4848-8ee6-42bb-88a6-53644ed8369b" />